École Niedermeyer de Paris

 The École Niedermeyer (Niedermeyer School) was a Paris school for church music, founded in 1853 by Louis Niedermeyer as successor to the Institution royale de musique classique et religieuse, which had been established and run by Alexandre Choron between 1817 and 1834.

 Background

-Although a protestant from Switzerland, Louis Niedermeyer valued the Franch heritage of Roman catholic church music.
+Although a protestant from Switzerland, Louis Niedermeyer valued the French heritage of Roman Catholic Church music.
 Jean-Michel Nectoux, biographer of Gabriel Fauré – one of the school's first students – writes, "the name Niedermeyer is indissolubly linked with the renaissance of religious music in France".
 Few church choirs survived intact after the French Revolution and efforts to rebuild them were hampered by lack of resources.
 Alexandre Choron founded the Royal School of Religious Music in 1817, but it was disbanded at his death in 1834.

 In 1840 Niedermeyer, up to then known chiefly as a composer, founded a Society of Vocal and Religious Music.
 The society performed sixteenth- and seventeenth-century works, and beginning in 1843 these were published in an eleven-volume anthology.